privacy-tech-lab/gpc-optmeowt/README.md

 OptMeowt ("Opt Me Out") is a browser extension for sending Do Not Sell signals to websites per the [Global Privacy Control draft spec](https://globalprivacycontrol.org/).

+Please note that OptMeowt is currently in active development and new features are frequently being added, some of which may be broken.
+The stable releast version of OptMeowt is available on the Chrome Webstore and Mozilla Add-Ons site.

 ## Installing and Running OptMeowt

 OptMeowt works on Chromium-based browsers as well as on Firefox.